 SIOG 2015 Nursing & Allied Health Investigators Award

 Recipient of the SIOG 2015 Nursing & Allied Health Investigator Award

 RN, PhD student

 Doris van Abbema, RN, PhD student, is a nurse at the Maastricht University Medical Centre, The Netherlands since 2008.

-She worked on the Breast Centre of the Maastricht University Medical Centre and participated in several projects, among a project to implement an individualized care plan for breast cancer patients and to evaluate the care of young breast cancer patients with fertility concerns.
+She has worked on the Breast Centre of the Maastricht University Medical Centre and has participated in several projects, including a project to implement an individualized care plan for breast cancer patients and to evaluate the care of young breast cancer patients with fertility concerns.

-In 2011 she graduated as health scientist at the Maastricht University after which she started her PhD on treatment outcomes in older cancer patients.
+In 2011 she graduated as a health scientist at the Maastricht University after which she began her PhD studies on treatment outcomes in older cancer patients.
 She collaborated in the KLIMOP research group, which is a longitudinal cohort study on the long-term outcomes of older cancer patients.
 This study was performed in Belgium and the Netherlands.